ConsciousUniverse/simple-photo-meta/README.md

 The software is written in Python (3.13), and uses the Qt GUI framework.
 It is powered by the excellent [Exiv2 metadata library](https://github.com/exiv2/exiv2).

-This software was written for MacOS and Linux.
+This software was written for MacOS (Apple Silicon) and Linux.
 It is untested on Windows.

 ## ⚠️ Currently Potentially Unsafe - Use with Caution

 This is an Alpha version of this software, and as such is made available for testing purposes only.
 It is unsafe to use on valuable images - please do not test on the only copy of your most cherished photos as they may be destroyed!

+## Download Binaries (Mac and Linux)

+Binaries of the latest version may be downloaded from the [releases page here on GitHub](https://github.com/ConsciousUniverse/simple-photo-meta/releases).
+The MacOS (Apple Silicon) version is available as a .dmg, while the Linux version is available as an AppImage.

 ## Produced Using AI